estuary/flow/site/docs/concepts/derivations.md

 :::tip
-Flow will initialize a TypeScript module for your lambdas if one doesn't exist, with stubs of the required interfaces and having TypeScript types that match your schemas.
+Flow will initialize a TypeScript module for your lambdas if one doesn't exist, with stubs of the required interfaces and TypeScript types that match your schemas.
 You just write the function body.

 [Learn more about TypeScript generation](flowctl.md#typescript-generation)